howdyai/botkit/docs/readme-studio.md

 | Argument | Description
 |---  |---
 | bot   | A bot instance (required only when Botkit Studio token is associated with bot, not controller)
+| tag | (optional) require that all scripts returned have specified tag

-This function will return a list of all Botkit STudio scripts available to the bot.
+This function will return a list of all Botkit Studio scripts available to the bot.
 It returns a promise that will resolve with an array of scripts.
 These scripts will contain the `name`, `description`, and a list of associated `triggers`.
 The `name` field can be used along with `controller.studio.get()` and `controller.studio.run()` to load the actual content of the script.